benjie91/react-table-wrapper/README.md

 import ReactTableCopyWrapper from "react-table-wrapper";
 ```

 You can also import ReactTable's default style.
-Otherwise it may not render like a table.
+Otherwise, it may not render to look like a table.

 ```jsx
 import "react-table/react-table.css";